ArctosDB/documentation-wiki/_how_to/How_to_Edit_Taxa.markdown

 ### Editing Taxon Relationships

 Since we have changed the taxon status to “invalid,” we need to link to the valid taxon.
 In this case, WoRMS shows the valid taxon to be *Haliotis mariae*.
-This is additional Non-Classification Data that is entered on a separate screen by clicking [Edit Name + Related Data].
+This is classification metadata that is entered on a separate screen by clicking [Edit Name + Related Data].

 In this case, we want to create a link between the valid taxon *Haliotis mariae* and this invalid taxon *Haliotis mariae dentata*.
 This can be done from either taxon page.
 Under Related Taxa, we choose “synonym of” and enter the related taxon *Haliotis mariae dentata*.
 Our Authority is WoRMS and, if we want, we can enter a URL, a WoRMS AphiaID, an LSID identifier or any other appropriate authority.